petzval/btferret/README.md

 Settings/Device info/Status.
 When bluedot is run on the Pi, it will report the Pi address and indicate how it should be listed in bluedot.txt.
 The Pi (running bluedot) must be paired from the Blue Dot device before starting the Blue Dot app.
 Run bluedot and follow the help instructions.
-Once connected, the Pi will display the commands as the buttons are tapped, and the bdotserver() code in bluedot.c may be customised for the desired application.
+Once connected, the Pi will display the commands as the buttons are tapped, and the bdotserver() code in bluedot.c/py may be customised for the desired application.

 ## 3-13 File Transfer